All Episodes

 The problem with the neocons is that they're Democrats, and Democrats are the problem.

-So it doesn't matter what you call yourself, anybody I don't like is a Democrat.
+So it doesn't matter what you call yourself.

 dan friesen

-His problem with the left and the right isn't that they each have problems and things that there are like, okay, this is where you're wrong here a little bit.
+His problem with the left and the right isn't that like they each have problems and things that there are like, okay, this is where you're wrong here a little bit.

-It's that they're the same thing, and they're all to the left of him.
+It's that they're the same thing and they're all to the left of him.

 That's what it is.